adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/1_introduction.md

 of the content page) and the options just center whatever the contents are.
 The only contents are a button.

 There are two bindings.
 These are bound from the view-model.
-We've already screen the Title property - this is a text field that specifies the title of the page.
+We've already seen the Title property - this is a text field that specifies the title of the page.
 The other binding is a login command.
 When the button is tapped, the login command will be run.
 We'll get onto that in the view-model later.